 Skip to main content

-To remain eligible for federal transportation funding, FHWA-Indiana requires that agencies have an operating ADA Transition Plan.
-The 1990 Americans with Disabilities Act (ADA) stipulated that every public agency with more than 50 employees have an ADA Transition Plan completed by January 26, 1995.
-The Bloomington/Monroe County Metropolitan Planning Organization established this page to serve as a resource for Local Public Agencies (e.g., Monroe County, City of Bloomington, Town of Ellettsville, MCCSC, etc.), as they work toward this requirement.
+The U.S. Department of Transportation (USDOT) requires that all participating federal-aid entities must have a Americans with Disabilities Act (ADA) Transition Plan to remain eligible for federal transportation funding.
+The 1990 Americans with Disabilities Act stipulated that every public agency with more than 50 employees have an ADA Transition Plan completed by January 26, 1995.
+The Bloomington/Monroe County Metropolitan Planning Organization (BMCMPO) established this page as a resource for Local Public Agencies (e.g., Monroe County, City of Bloomington, Town of Ellettsville, MCCSC, etc.), as they continually work toward fulfillment of this requirement.

 1. Designate an ADA Coordinator